 Nickel (Jewelry) Allergy

 If earrings make your earlobes itch or your necklace leaves a rash around your neck, you may have a nickel allergy.
-It’s one of the most common skin allergies, in part because nickel is used in everything from jewelry to coins, zippers, and eyeglass frames.
+It’s one of the most common skin allergies, in part because nickel is used in everything from jewelry to cell phones, coins, zippers, and eyeglass frames.

 Symptoms of Nickel Allergy